home > indexing

 , 244

 Thankfully, the cause and solution are easy once you know where to look: tracked changes.
-All those archived index entries are valid entries as far as Word is concerned -- a giant and embarassing programming bug, in my opinion, given the nature of what tracking changes is supposed to be about! -- which means they can be affecting your index.
+All those archived index entries are valid entries as far as Word is concerned -- a giant and embarrassing programming bug, in my opinion, given the nature of what tracking changes is supposed to be about! -- which means they can be affecting your index.
 Tracked changes can include partial index entries, which is why you can get such weird results.
 To solve the problem, Iain says you need to accept all changes before creating or updating the index.
 (If you're not prepared to accept changes for some reason, then the only way to get a usable index is to save your work in a new file, accept changes there, and then run the index there.
 Keep in mind that your page numbers will likely be different than what you'd get if you accept changes in the original document.)

 Index Entries Aren't Showing Up in the Index